 Caring for someone who has suffered a brain or spinal cord injury is difficult, even for trained medical professionals.
 When you have had little to no medical training and the person you're caring for is a family member, someone who only a short time ago had a completely different lifestyle, it can be very difficult and quite frustrating.

 When handling brain injury cases, we help clients and families find appropriate medical care and in-home nursing providers.
 We connect them with brain and spinal cord injury support groups in their areas.
-We put them in touch with respected organizations such as The National Spinal Cord Injury Association and The Brain Injury Association of America.
+We put them in touch with respected organizations such as the United Spinal Association and The Brain Injury Association of America.
 Families of brain injury victims are not alone; you do not have to feel isolated as you adjust to changes in lifestyle and your daily routine.

 What is fair compensation for a brain injury?
 The past and future medical costs associated with caring for a loved one who has suffered a brain or spinal cord injury are high.
 Economic losses of income and earning potential can also be high.
 In addition, there are hidden costs to account for, such as periodic replacement costs for medical equipment, home remodeling, and future medical needs.

 Non-economic costs such as a loss of enjoyment of life, loss of companionship and support, loss of consortium, pain, suffering, and more are also significant and should not be underestimated.